 Brussels Airport (BRU)

-Located in the northeast of the Belgian capital, Brussels Airport is used by more than 22 million visitors annually.
-The airport is a major European hub, flying to 238 destinations globally.
+As a major European hub, Brussels Airport is used by more than 22 million passengers annually, (pre-pandemic) flying to 238 destinations globally.

 Originally constructed by the German army as a military airfield during their occupation in 1940, the airport was developed after the war, in 1948, to serve civilian passengers.
 A cargo terminal, named Brucargo, was constructed in 1976 and now handles 495,000 tonnes of cargo per year.